Corporation of Chennai

 ECRAT - Community Colleges - Students Vocational Training

 Under the guidelines of the Education Department, Educational Council Research and Training Centre ( ECRAT ) was established.
 Under its guidelines and supervision 4 community colleges were established at Sundaram Pillai St., at Bimmanna Garden, at N.P.
 Koil St., and at V.R.Pillai St. these 4 centres have been established to help those who could not afford for higher education in the fields of Nursing, Mechanism, Computers, Bakery Industries, Office Management etc., without any donations or without any tuition fee or Special fee.
-In Keeping with the changing employment trends in industry the Corporation of Chennai had introduced three new short time training courses for a period of 3 months - BPO, Hospitality Services and Custormer Relations and Sales in the community college function at Triplicane.
+In Keeping with the changing employment trends in industry the Greater Chennai Corporation had introduced three new short time training courses for a period of 3 months - BPO, Hospitality Services and Custormer Relations and Sales in the community college function at Triplicane.
 The main objective behind the introduction of these courses is to give Vocational Training in areas which have wide demand in the present day competitive Job Market.
 The Training program started for the first batch of 105 students admitted in the first week of August 2007.
-90 of them who have completed the 3 months training have now been placed in the reputed concerns such as MCDONALDS, IMPETUS (Reliance), ARVIND BRANDS (Retail), SMOKING JOES, SPENER'S DAILY, VODAFONE, DISH TV, COFFEE DAY and STAR CITY HOTEL etc, with an average pay of above Rs.4000.
+90 of them who have completed the 3 months training have now been placed in the reputed concerns such as MCDONALDS, IMPETUS (Reliance), ARVIND BRANDS (Retail), SMOKING JOES, SPENER'S DAILY, VODAFONE, DISH TV, COFFEE DAY and STAR CITY HOTEL etc,

-Chennai Corporation Industrial Training Institute (ITI)
+Greater Chennai Corporation Industrial Training Institute (ITI)

 • Free Text books for all the students of I to XII Standard.